inkdex/inkdex.github.io/src/faq-support.md

 <details>
 <summary>v0.8</summary>
 Currently there are two - ReadAllComics and ReadComicsOnline.
-Both found in Netsky's Extensions (0.8) (The site for ReadAllComics is down.
-According to X (Twitter), they are working at restoring the site, no eta)
+Both found in Netsky's Extensions (0.8) (The site for ReadAllComics is down currently.
+According to X (Twitter), they are working at restoring the site, no eta.)
 </details>
 <details>
 <summary>v0.9</summary>
-Batcave
+Batcave<br>
 Found here - https://karrot0.github.io/KakarotExtension/0.9/stable/
 </details>